-Key Milestones Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast N/A N/A 01/16/18 A 12/29/23
+Key Milestones Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast N/A N/A 01/16/18 A 06/28/24

 The Construction Manager/General Contractor (CM/GC) contract was awarded by SFMTA and Notice to Proceed (NTP) was given to the contractor, Walsh Construction on January 16, 2018 for the sewer work.
 Substantial Completion for the sewer work was issued by SFMTA on January 15, 2021.
-SFMTA has yet to issue Final Completion.
-Claim negotiations related to schedule and differing site conditions between SFMTA and the Prime contractor have been completed resulting in a settlement.
+As reported last quarter, SFMTA has yet to issue Final Completion.
+Claim negotiations related to schedule and differing site conditions between SFMTA and the Prime contractor has been completed resulting in a settlement.
 However, claim negotiations with subcontractors are still outstanding.

-The project has been extended to June 2024, due to the delay in SFMTA issuing Final Completion and outstanding claim negotiations between SFMTA, SFPUC and subcontractors.
+The project has been extended to December 2024, due to the delay in SFMTA issuing Final Completion and outstanding claim negotiations between SFMTA, SFPUC and subcontractors.